marcmylemans/marcmylemans.github.io/_posts/2024-05-07-HomeLabAutomation.md

 It uses the excellent [Convert-WindowsImage](https://github.com/x0nn/Convert-WindowsImage) PowerShell module to:

 - Extract a chosen Windows edition from an ISO
-- Apply an **Unattend.xml** file for automatic setup, a sample file is included or you can generate an answer file on [Windows Answer File Generator](https://www.windowsafg.com/).
+- Apply an **Unattend.xml** file for automatic setup.
+A sample file is included `TemplateBuilder/unattend.xml`, or you can generate an answer file on the [Windows Answer File Generator](https://www.windowsafg.com/).
 - Output a bootable VHDX, ready for Hyper-V deployment

 ### PowerShell Snippet